jdittrich/userNeedResearchBook/text/allURBook.md

 notes.
 It will record the audio during the research session so that you can listen to what was said hereafter.
-Note that it is not a perfect capture of all that happened: It records only sound, so if the interviewee points to the screen and refers to »this« the recording is not much of help.
+Note that it is not a perfect capture of all that happened: It records only sound, so if the participant points to the screen and refers to »this«, the recording is not much of help.

-After the research session I read the notes while listening.
-Usually I have the audio as a .mp3 and the Notes as a typed out plaintext or *.doc* (see *notes and Sketches on Paper*), so I can open audio and transcript in parallel on my computer and I listen through the recording.
-When the audio contains information that is not in the document or if it supplements information that is already there, I pause the playback and write the additional information in the document.
+After the research session I listen to the recording.
+Usually I have the audio as a .mp3 and the Notes as a typed out plaintext or *.doc* (see *notes and Sketches on Paper*), so I can open audio and transcript in parallel on my computer.
+When the audio contains information which is not in the document or if it supplements information that is already there, I pause the playback and write the additional information in the document.
 So the process is very similar to supplementing your notes from memory.